 Bureaucracy at the district local government also limited the study.
-This was because most of the field interviews involved making appointments with key respondents.
-For instance, the time the researcher needed to meet the district officials for appointments, it was a lobour day and none of the officers was in the office.
-Some NGO officials were also busy with other activities.
+This was because most of the field interviews that were involved making appointments with key respondents.
+For instance, the time the researcher needed to meet the district officials for appointments, Some NGO officials were also busy with other activities.
 However, the researcher reduced the dangers of this limitation by following agreed time strictly so that the work would be completed in planned time schedule.
-Finally, quality and reliable data were collected.
+Finally, quality and reliable data was collected.